darkhelmet/verboselogging/pages/talks.md

 slugs:
 - talks
 ---
-# Talks I’ve Done
+# Talks I've Done

 I enjoy giving talks.
-Here are some of the ones I’ve done (the ones with slides anyway).
+Here are some of the ones I've done (the ones with slides anyway).

 ## Edmonton Rubyists